theodi/adapt-schema-tableq/README.md

 ## Limitations

 When used with a LMS via SCORM only the result (correct/incorrect) is stored.
-The user data entered in the table is sent the a SCORM LMS as part of the interactions object, however currenlty it is not restored upon revisit.
-Due to the many ridiculous limitations of SCORM, it really wasn't built to handle customer user input.
+The user data entered in the table is sent the a SCORM LMS as part of the interactions object.
+User answer is stored/restored from a cookie, however this is limited.

 XAPI works as expected and user input is restored on revisit.